ibm-cloud-docs/ibm-cloud-provider-for-terraform/combine-tim-modules-hub-spoke.md

 ```
 {: pre}

-For more information about this module, see the [terraform-ibm-security-group](https://github.com/terraform-ibm-modules/terraform-ibm-security-group) and [terraform-ibm-vpe-gateway documentation](https://github.com/terraform-ibm-modules/terraform-ibm-vpe-gateway).
+For more information about the module, see the [terraform-ibm-security-group](https://github.com/terraform-ibm-modules/terraform-ibm-security-group) and [terraform-ibm-vpe-gateway](https://github.com/terraform-ibm-modules/terraform-ibm-vpe-gateway).
 {: note}

 ## Provision Cloud Object Storage